wilbowma/cur/README.md

 Getting started
 ===============

-Install cur via `raco pkg install git://github.com/wilbowma/cur.git`.
+Install cur via `raco pkg install cur`.
 Setup will likely result in a ton of errors that are safe to ignore.

 Try it out.
 Save the following to `test.rkt`, then run `racket test.rkt`.